Real-Serious-Games/Factory/README.md

 - 27 Feb 2015: v1.0.0.7
   - Singleton setup is now simplified and easier to user.
 See this docs or included examples for details.
-  - IStartable *Start* has been renamed to *StartUp* to avoid conflicts with the MonoBehaviour *Start* function for Unity scripts.
+  - IStartable *Start* has been renamed to *Startup* to avoid conflicts with the MonoBehaviour *Start* function for Unity scripts.

 ## Getting the DLL